 Labros’ lessons embed you with a philosophy -an understanding rather- about acting, being on stage, breathing on stage, having real life as an inspiration, standing strong, true and free with your own power and voice as an artist.

 “His purpose isn’t to teach you a technique, but to free you of technique.”

 His longterm affair with music, strongly influenced him and led to the understanding and revelation that speech is a music partiture.
 Embracing this fact and philosophy is a rewarding experience, in that the spoken word becomes an intricately detailed path, drenched in raw truth and your instincts are the guiding light.
-The performer becomes the maestro of her/his own words.
+The performers become the maestros of their own words.

 “Labros’ job is not to make you a better artist or a more dynamic performer on stage or in front of a camera.
 Let’s just say that he is the best assistant you could have, as you embrace your own vision, as you become the Teacher of yourself, as you realize that you always have been.
 In any case, he wouldn’t be able to make you anything you’re not.”

 * The above quoted texts regarding the work and philosophy of Labros Filippou, are formulated by statements from his students and collaborators throughout the years.

-Labros has also worked with younger age people, rehabilitation centers (see video at the “videos” section of this website), philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.
+Labros has also worked with younger age people, rehabilitation centers (see “ARGO” video in the “videos” section of this website), philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.